 - You want to maximize a pension.

-- You have a high net worth.
+- You have a high-net-worth.

 - Your budget allows for more expensive premiums.

-2. Can I afford whole life insurance premiums?
+2. Are whole life insurance premiums affordable?

 3. Do I need a permanent death benefit?